Ko wai Tāwhaki? – Aotea Store

 Māori Mythology Part 3

-In 1966, An Encyclopaedia of New Zealand was published, presenting the main body of Māori mythology as a corpus of three story complexes.
-The first is about the birth of the world and the genesis of gods and men.
-The second is about the exploits of the demigod Māui and his relations.
-We have written about the first two complexes in earlier posts.
-The third is the Tāwhaki myth complex.
+In 1966, An Encyclopaedia of New Zealand was published, presenting Māori mythology as three major story complexes.
+The first describes the birth of the world and the genesis of gods and humankind.
+The second recounts the exploits of the demigod Māui.
+We have explored both of these in earlier posts.

 The Tāwhaki Myth Complex

-Tāwhaki was the grandson of Whaitiri, a cannibal goddess.
-Whaitiri means thunder.
-Whaitiri wedded a mortal named Kaitangata or man-eater.
-They had a son named Hemā who took Urutonga for a bride.
+Tāwhaki was the grandson of Whaitiri, a powerful cannibal goddess whose name means thunder.
+Whaitiri married a mortal named Kaitangata, meaning “man-eater.”
+They had a son named Hemā, who took Urutonga as his wife.
 Hemā and Urutonga had two sons, Tāwhaki and Karihi.

-Tāwhaki was envied by his tūākana, his older male cousins, for he was very handsome.
-One day they beat him and left him for dead.
-Tāwhaki's beloved, Hinepiripiri, found him and nursed him back to health by a fire.
-She fed the fire with a single large log.
-They named their son Wahieroa, long piece of firewood, in remembrance of this moment.
+Tāwhaki was envied by his tūākana, his older male cousins, for his exceptional beauty.
+One day they attacked him and left him for dead.
+His beloved, Hinepiripiri, found him and nursed him back to health by a fire, feeding it with a single large log.

 More Beautiful Māori Myths to Explore

-- Aoraki and his brothers (Kā Tiritiri o Te Moana / the Southern Alps)
+• Aoraki and his brothers (Kā Tiritiri o Te Moana / the Southern Alps)

-- Rona me te marama (Rona and the moon)
+• Rona me te Marama (Rona and the moon)